 - 1 tablespoon unsalted butter

 - Kosher salt and freshly ground black pepper

-2. Whisk apricot jelly, water, thyme leaves, mustard, 3 tablespoons vinegar, molasses, Worcestershire, allspice, and cloves together in a saucepan over medium heat until jelly has dissolved and sauce is smooth, about 4 minutes.
-Brush apricot mixture over ham after first hour, every 15 minutes until glazed, about 45 more minutes.
-Transfer ham to a serving platter, tent with foil and set aside.
+Meanwhile, stir together the apricot jelly, water, thyme leaves, mustard, 3 tablespoons of the vinegar, the molasses, worcestershire, allspice, and cloves in a saucepan.
+Whisk over medium heat until the jelly has dissolved and sauce is smooth, about 4 minutes.
+After the ham has been baked for 1 hour, brush with the apricot mixture every 15 minutes for another 45 minutes or until nicely glazed.
+Transfer the ham to a serving platter, tent with foil and set aside while making the sauce.

-3. Discard onions, remove foil and pour pan drippings into a skillet.
-Add broth and bring to a boil over high heat.
-In a small bowl, mix butter and flour together to a paste.
-Whisk mixture into pan juices, reduce heat and simmer until sauce thickens to a gravy-like consistency.
-Stir in remaining 1 tablespoon vinegar and season with salt and pepper to taste.
-Thinly slice ham and serve with sauce.
+Discard the onions, remove foil and pour the sauce into a skillet.
+Add the broth and bring to a boil over high heat.
+In a small bowl, mix the butter and flour together until you form a paste.
+Whisk into the pan juices and let sauce simmer until thickened like gravy.
+Finish with the remaining tablespoon of vinegar and season with salt and pepper to taste.

 Alton's Breakfast Carrot Cake(00:03:17)